Church of Wells: Controversies

 In October 2013, Lufkin police received a call that three men were seen approaching Lufkin High School at 4:50 pm.
 When police arrived, the men were identified by a reporter as members of the Church of Wells.
 The police issued criminal trespassing warnings and the three men were banned from all Lufkin Independent School District campuses.
 According to Lufkin ISD spokeswoman Sheila Adams, the incident was "very peaceful."

 In April 2014, Sean Morris and member Taylor Clifton were injured following a physical altercation during the Wells community homecoming parade.
 Witnesses report the two men caused a disturbance by "preaching harshly and screaming 'You're going to hell' to children, parents and parade-goers."
-In the recorded video of the preaching of Taylor Clifton, he can be heard saying of God, "He loves you.
-He cares for you."
-The injured members did not fight back, nor did they press charges.

 On June 28, 2015, six members of the Church of Wells interrupted a service of Lakewood Church in Houston, heckling Pastor Joel Osteen and calling him a liar.
 In June 2016 four of the members of the Church of Wells involved in the incident were tried and acquitted of disturbing a public meeting by a Texas jury.

 On November 30, 2015, the Lufkin Police Department received several calls claiming church member Taylor Clifton and other members were yelling, following people, and interfering with parade floats during the 2015 annual Christmas parade.
 They were accused of yelling "He doesn't want you to burn" and "it is an abomination."
-When police arrived, they explained that the church could continue to share their message as long as it didn't disrupt the parade.
-All the church members complied except Clifton, who continued to yell, scaring young children and upsetting parents.
+When police arrived, they explained the church could continue to share their message as long as it didn't disrupt the parade.
+All church members complied except Clifton, who continued to yell, scaring young children and upsetting parents.
 Police attempted to calm Clifton (as well as the parents and children), but he refused to comply and was arrested.
-During the incident, one member of the church was assaulted by a civilian, but charges were not filed.
+During the incident, one church member was assaulted by a civilian, but no charges were filed.
 Clifton was charged with disorderly conduct and interfering with an event.
 Judge Derrick Flournoy found Clifton guilty of disorderly conduct and not guilty of interfering with an event.
 He posted bond for $1000, was released on December 1, and was fined $100.